Easy Homemade Pop Tarts

 - In a medium sized saucepan add pitted cherries and granulated sugar.
 Cook over medium heat for 20-30 minutes until the sauce has thickened.
 Set aside for later.

-- If the sauce is not thickening to your desired consistency, or if you are wanting to speed up the process add 1 tbsp of cornstarch in with the cherry mixture while cooking.
+- If the sauce is not thickening to your desired consistency, or if you are wanting to speed up the process add 1 tablespoon of cornstarch in with the cherry mixture while cooking.

 Pie Crust